cschatz/sci-net/README.md

-In the earlier incarnations of "SciNet", the site acted as a complete replacement for Blackboard and the like, handling assignment submissions, grading, etc. Remnants of these exist in the repository, but the current version is used for:
+In the earlier incarnations of "SciNet", the site acted as a complete replacement for Blackboard and the like, handling assignment submissions, grading, etc. Remnants of these exist in the repository, but the current version, deployed at https://scinett.com/sn/, is used for:

 - Attendance in in-person classes
 - "Live Practice" and "Contest" features, both of which are virtual clicker systems